Orient Electric Ltd (NSE: ORIENTELEC) Q3 2026 Earnings Call dated Jan. 22, 2026

 Ravindra Singh Negi

-So we are at about 4.2, 4.1% of our revenue there.
-We’ve always maintained that since we’re building up different categories, we will be higher than the industry at this elevated level of about 4, 4.5%.
+So, we are at about 4.2%, 4.1% of our revenue there.
+We’ve always maintained that since we are building up different categories, we will be higher than the industry, at this elevated level of about 4%, 4.5%.

 Nirransh Jain

-Right sir.
-Actually my question comes from the fact that if I look at last year also the ad spends grew by like 8%.
+Right.
+And sir, actually, my question comes from the fact that if I look at last year also, the ad spends grew by like 8%.
 So we have already started seeing some deceleration in the ad spends.
-Now obviously this comes as a broader strategy of like when the investments were front loaded and now we are seeing some moderation in there.
-But my question is that next year for example, if demand again recover, do we see these ad spends as percentage of sales going back to those four and a half percent levels or like, like how do you see the ad spends trajectory over over the next one to two years?
+Now obviously, this comes as a broader strategy of like when the investments were front-loaded and now we are seeing some moderation in there.
+But my question is that next year, for example, if the demand again recovered, do we see these ad spends as a percentage of sales going back to those 4.5% levels?
+Or like how do you see the ad spends trajectory over the next one to two years?

 Ravindra Singh Negi